eProsima/Integration-Service-Deprecated/README.md

     $ make
 ```

-If you are on Windows choose your version of Visual Studio:
+If you are on Windows you must choose your version of Visual Studio:

 ```bash
     > mkdir build && cd build